Skip to content

 Country prioritization

-To maintain a high signal-to-noise ratio, Datamaran prioritizes jurisdictions based on the volume, relevance, and global influence of ESG regulatory developments.
+To maintain a high signal-to-noise ratio, Datamaran prioritises jurisdictions based on the volume, relevance, and global influence of ESG regulatory developments, as well as where the organisations using Datamaran are based and operate.

 Countries are categorized into research tiers that determine the monitoring frequency and expected timeframe for database updates.